victordomingos/optimize-images/README.md

 migrated to Python 3.7, you should be fine with Pillow 5.1.0.

-We plan to submit this to PyPI as soon as possible, in order to provide a more straight-forward instalation and upgrade process.
+We plan to submit this to PyPI as soon as possible, in order to provide a more straight-forward installation and upgrade process.
 While that doesn't happen, please feel free to take a look at the last section and maybe consider contributing to this project.